1Md-Rakibul-Islam/Techno-Education/README.md

 **_Techono Education_**
 This is a responsive techonology educational web Site.
-This project is developed using HTML 5, CSS 3, and Bootstrup 5.
+This project is developed using HTML 5, and Bootstrup 5.